johnreynolds3d/NeuralNet/README.md

 ### An Implementation of an Artificial Neural Network in C

-This project uses an Artificial Neural Network to learn the logical operations AND, NAND, OR, NOR, XOR, and XNOR.
+In this project, an Artificial Neural Network learns the logical operations AND, NAND, OR, NOR, XOR, and XNOR.

 ![Screenshot](/img/neuralnet.webp?raw=true "")